urbanairship/aerostat/README.rst

     # aerosat --server=localhost --dryrun --offline --register

-Of course, this requires that you have mongodb, installed, running and that you don't have authorization restrictions.
+Of course, this requires that you have MongoDB, installed, running and that you don't have authorization restrictions.
 To enable authorization restrictions, you'll want to define that yourself in a subclasses Aerostat module where db_connect is overridden.

 As a Library
 ------------